Adaptive Bitrate Streaming – What Is It & How Can Your Business Benefit?

 How Does Adaptive Bitrate Streaming Work?

-So how does the process actually work?
+So, how does the process actually work?
 As with other forms of bitrate, it begins with the encoding/transcoding stage at the broadcaster’s end.
-For ABR to work, the file must be transcoded into different bitrates to ultimately be selected by the viewer’s player.
+For ABR to work, the file must be transcoded into different bitrates to be ultimately selected by the viewer’s player.

-The segmenting of the video also ensures that end-users do not have to download the entire video before viewing it, which requires better connection speed.
+Segmenting the video also ensures that end-users do not have to download the entire video before viewing it, which requires better connection speed.

 What Are the Benefits of Adaptive Bitrate Streaming?